Port Authority Bus Terminal: History

+Development

+Planning

-The Lincoln Tunnel between Manhattan and New Jersey had opened in 1937.
+The Lincoln Tunnel between Manhattan and New Jersey opened in 1937.
 Within a year and a half of the tunnel's opening, five companies were operating 600 interstate bus trips through the tunnel every day.
 The city opposed letting buses go through Midtown Manhattan because they caused congestion.
 A large bus terminal near the mouth of the Lincoln Tunnel was first mandated in December 1939, after the city announced that it would ban commuter buses from driving into congested parts of Midtown.
-The ban was supposed to go into effect in January 1941.
-In July 1940, at the request of New York City mayor Fiorello H. La Guardia, the Port Authority started conducting a survey into the causes and effects of intercity and commuter bus traffic in Manhattan.
+The ban was supposed to go into effect in January 1941, but New York Supreme Court Justice John E. McGeehan blocked La Guardia's proposed bus ban on the grounds that it was unreasonable.

+In July 1940, at the request of New York City mayor Fiorello H. La Guardia, the Port of New York Authority started conducting a survey into the causes and effects of intercity and commuter bus traffic in Manhattan.
 That December, Times Square Terminal Inc. filed an application to build and operate a commuter bus terminal from 41st to 42nd Streets between Eighth and Ninth Avenues, adjacent to the McGraw-Hill Building on land owned by the McGraw-Hill Publishing Company.
 According to projections at the time, the $4 million terminal could be completed within nine months.
 Manhattan Borough President Stanley M. Isaacs proposed building a short $600,000 tube between the Lincoln Tunnel and the new terminal.
 The city approved the construction of the new terminal and connecting tunnel in January 1941.
-Meanwhile, New York Supreme Court Justice John E. McGeehan blocked La Guardia's proposed bus ban on the grounds that it was unreasonable.

-Plans for a bus terminal were delayed because of World War II, which used the resources intended for most projects that were not directly involved in the war effort.
-In June 1944, the New York state government allocated $180,000 to the Port Authority for studying the feasibility of constructing a bus terminal in Midtown Manhattan.
+Plans for a bus terminal were delayed because of World War II, which diverted resources from most projects that were not directly involved in the war effort.
+In June 1944, the New York state government allocated $180,000 to the Port of New York Authority for studying the feasibility of constructing a bus terminal in Midtown Manhattan.
 Early the next year, plans for a mid-Manhattan bus terminal were presented to the different bus companies.
-While most major bus lines agreed to the plan, Greyhound did not, for it was already planning on expanding its then terminal near Penn Station.
+While most major bus lines agreed to the plan, Greyhound was already planning on expanding its then terminal near Penn Station.
+Greyhound initially opposed the terminal but withdrew its opposition in late 1947.